KaiesoKB/Loan-Acceptance-Project/README.md

-# Loan-Acceptance-Project
-Analyzing and Predicting Loan Acceptance for a retail bank dataset
+# Understanding and Predicting Customer Loan Acceptance Behavior for a Retail Bank

+## Goal
+Understand and predict which customer deetails influence personal loan acceptance, enabling targeted marketing and improved loan uptake